Mikael-Helin/pinia_test/README.md

 v0.0.3 - Zero shown under Hello World. (until 7:39 in the video)

 v0.0.4 - Adding the add button to increase the counter.
-First here using Pinia. (until 8:31 in the video)
+Using storeToRefs from Pinia. (until 8:31 in the video)

-v0.0.5 -
+v0.0.5 - Using mapActions from Pinia and using functions.
+Showing different solutions. (until 12:38 in the video)